v0.75

 #Your Account

-Your Account page has four tabs:
+Your Account page has these tabs:

 Profile